 Just because it’s on the internet doesn’t mean it’s free and available.
 Most sites are copyright, which prevents you from (legally) doing pretty much anything with the content.
 This site is different in that it uses Creative Commons licences.
 There are a variety of Creative Commons licences, all designed to let you know what you’re allowed to do with the content and under what conditions.

-Any of my own photographs or diagrams will be CC BY-SA (By attribution, share-alike), which means you can reuse and modify them, providing that you give credit (attribution) and distribute any copies or modified versions under the same conditions.
+Original artworks are copyrighted.
+The majority of my own photographs or diagrams will be CC BY-SA (By attribution, share-alike).
+This type of licence is ‘by attribution, share alike’, which means you could reuse and modify it, providing that you give credit (attribution) and distribute any copies or modified versions under the same conditions.
 You can see examples of what attribution looks like in any of my posts with a photograph.

 Text – Posts and Pages